ToraenN/buildpacks/README.md

 w : writes the progress messages and build information + directories to the text file normally reserved for HTTPConnection errors.

 z : blocks most of the progress messages from standard output.
-Errors are still displayed, as is the build-write debugger if 's' was specified.
+Errors are still displayed.

 The essential version of the script does not ask for any parameters and just collects the tested builds.